joerivanveen/ruigehond-embed/readme.md

 Other embedding will be prohibited by default, with an `X-Frame-Options` header and, optionally, a `Content Security Policy` header.
 This will secure your WordPress website from a number of fairly easy attacks.

+## Embedding

+The settings described below are for use on the website you want to designate url’s on that may be embedded by other sites.
+If you use this plugin on a site that will embed such an url, you can use the shortcode `[ruigehond-embed]` to generate a clean iframe for you.
+This requires the `src` attribute, example: `[ruigehond-embed src='http://wordpress.local/ruigehond_embed/title-of-the-entry']`.
+In addition, it will receive updates on the actual height of the content from your main site, and adjust the iframe accordingly.

 ## Use htaccess